amirmammadov/social-media-app/README.md

 # social-media-app
 This project was built by using MERN stack

+Technologies iclude:
+    --Node.js and ExpressJS for backend
+    --MongoDB and mongoose library for database
+    --React as a frontend library
+    --Redux(Redux Persist and Redux Toolkit) as a state management library --Formik and Yup for form validation
+    And other some libraries.

 #for starting
 1) After downloading process, you must install all important packages by using "npm install" command for both client and server side.